ess-dmsc/graylog-logger/README.md

 * The code now requires C++14 to compile.
 * Updated the documentation.
 * Modernized the code somewhat.
+* **This is the last version not using semantic versioning.
+The next release which has breaking changes in the API will have the version number 2.0.0.**

 ### Version 1.0.5
 * Improved the code based on clang-tidy static analysis results.